 Cassia is ancient Greek for an aromatic plant.
 The Latin word obtusifolia means obtuse leaved and refers to the leaf shape.
 It is a Chinese herb that has been used for healthy vision.
-For more information regarding the benefits of seed products.
+For more information regarding the benefits of seed products and another species called cassia fistula.

 Am J Chin Med.
 2011.
 The protective effect of Cassia obtusifolia on DSS-induced colitis.